 The Franconia Township Parks and Recreation Board is a very active group in the Township.
 The committee is made up of 7 volunteer residents who are appointed by the Board of Supervisors.
 They serve 5-year terms.
 The Board plans and oversees the development and improvement of Franconia Township Open Space into active and passive recreation for use of its residents and visitors.
-The members help organize different events within the community parks; an annual summer concert is always a resident favorite.
+The members help organize different events within the community parks, and the Township's annual summer concert is always a resident favorite.
 They are also responsible for reviewing field use applications by the different organized athletic teams, as well as any other use requests that are submitted to the Township.
 The Board meets on the 2nd Tuesday of every month at 6:00 p.m.
 Winter meetings are held at the Franconia Township Building located at 671 Allentown Road.
-Summer meetings are held at a pavilion in one of the Franconia Township Community Parks.
+Summer meetings are held, weather permitting, at a pavilion in one of the Franconia Township Community Parks.
 All meetings are open to the public.

 - Township Staff Representative: Deb Boyles

-Has approximately 25 acres located on Camp Road along the East Branch of the Perkiomen Creek.
+Has approximately 25 acres located at 984 Camp Road along the East Branch of the Perkiomen Creek.
 It offers:

 - Frisbee golf course